bmezaris/RetargetVid/README.md

 We invited 6 human subjects and asked them to select the region of each frame that would be ideal to be included in a cropped version of the video.
 Specifically, we assigned them the task of generating two cropped versions for each video, one with target aspect ratio of 1:3 and another one with target aspect ratio of 3:1.
 We selected these extreme target aspect ratios (despite not being used in real-life applications) in order to identify human preferences under very demanding circumstances.
 Moreover, less extreme target aspect ratios can still be evaluated by assessing to what extent an e.g. 9:16 crop window includes the 1:3 manually specified window.

 Our crop window annotations for each video are in the form of text files, where the *i*-th line contains the top-left coordinates of the crop window for the *i*-th frame.
 There are 2400 annotation text files in total (200 videos * 2 target aspect ratios * 6 annotator subjects.
 The annotation text file are named *$video_id$-$target_aspect ratio$.txt*, where *$video_id$* is the original video filename and $target_aspect ratio$ is the target aspect ratio (i.e. "1-3" or "3-1").
 The annotation text files can be found in the *annotations* folder of this repository, where a separate zip file is provided for each annotator.
+To download the videos, follow the download links in the original author's GitHub repository [here](https://github.com/wenguanwang/DHF1K)

 ## Annotator Software